 Check out this shed size jail that still stands, courtesy of Lynne Hammonds who ventured through Lonerock.

 Located on SH 207, just nine miles south of Ruggs and 20 miles south of Heppner, you will find Hardman.
-This ghost town is a travel center and agricultural ghost on Oregon’s eastern grasslands.
-This fascinating place was founded in the 1870s, and the post office was established in 1881.
+This golden ghost town is a travel center and agricultural ghost on Oregon’s eastern grasslands.
+This fascinating place was founded in the 1870s, and the first post office was established in 1881.
 Hotels stores, and other businesses soon followed.
 When automobile and trucks came into their own, the town faded.

 John F. Royse and his brother, the first settlers in the area, started a school in 1879 which was known as Dairyville.
 Locals referred to this place as Rawdog.
-At the same time, David N. Hardman, who arrived in the county in 1878, started a settlement a mile to the southeast.
+At the same time, David N. Hardman, who arrived in the jackson county in 1878, started a settlement a mile to the southeast.
 In 1881 a post office was established, and was known as Hardman.
 A mile to the northwest of Dairyville was the community of Adamsville, known to the locals as Yallerdog.
 In 1882, the Hardman post office was moved to Dairyville but retained the Hardman name.
 Adamsville post office was established in 1884 and closed in 1885, and thereafter, all activity centered on what is now Hardman, where the post office ran intermittently until 1968.
 Locals called the place “Dogtown” after its two predecessors.
 Why the locals named these communities after dogs is unknown.

 Galena is a former gold mining camp settled in 1865, also considered a ghost town about 20 miles from Austin Junction in the Blue Mountains.
 Galena is on the Middle Fork John Day River in the Malheur national forest.

 The town was named Susanville after one of the earliest inhabitants, Susan Ward.
 Galena post office was established in 1901 when a group of miners were able to get the Susanville post office moved from the current site of Galena two miles up Elk Creek to their mine.
-The new post office was named for a body of galena ore in the area, and the town was renamed as well.
+The new building was named for a body of galena ore in the area, and the town was renamed as well.
 The mines were worked extensively in the 1860s and were still active in 1940.

 As of 2010, Greenhorn has been completely abandoned with a total population of 0.
 There are reportedly 7 homes which still stand here.
 This town was first populated in 1860s as miners prospected for gold in the area.
 It was platted in 1904, though it lost two-thirds of its population between 1900 and 1910.